faizanMehtab/Task-4-Loan-Default-Risk-with-Business-Cost-Optimization/README.md

 Financial institutions face significant risk when approving loans.
 Approving a loan for a customer who later defaults can cause heavy financial loss, while rejecting a safe customer may lead to missed business opportunities.
 Traditional accuracy-based models are often insufficient for such scenarios.

 This task focuses on building a loan default prediction system that not only predicts default risk but also optimizes decisions based on real business costs.
+The zip file of input datas set is in Task-4-Loan Default Risk with Business Cost Optimization

 # Objectives